Nashville Soccer Club Falls 2-0 to Austin FC

 - Nashville Soccer Club Falls 2-0 to Austin FC - Nashville SC

-- FC Cincinnati Fall to Inter Miami CF 2-0 - FC Cincinnati

-- FC Cincinnati Blanked by Inter Miami CF, 2-0 - FC Cincinnati

-- FC Dallas Defeats D.C.
-United 4-3 to Earn First Road Win of the Season - FC Dallas
+- Goals from Gallagher, Bukari Lead Austin FC to Road Win Over Nashville - Austin FC

-- Sounders FC Earns 3-2 Road Win at Minnesota United FC - Seattle Sounders FC

-- New York City FC Draws Chicago Fire FC, 2-2 - New York City FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.